danielsellergren/actual-entities/README.md

 * Add introductory text to Welcome page
 * Add basic Eternal Object examples to Demo
 * Build more examples of how to use Actual Entities to solve problems
+* Convert to use SASS/Compass for styling
+* Make mobile friendly for phones and tablets